First Battle of Quảng Trị: Đông Hà

 Over the next two weeks PAVN forces kept up a barrage of artillery, mortar and small arms fire on the ARVN positions and infiltrated small units across the river in boats.
 On 7 April the Marines withdrew from Đông Hà leaving the defense to the 1st ARVN Armored Brigade, 20th Tank Regiment, the 4th and 5th Ranger Groups and the 57th Regiment.

 At dawn on 9 April the PAVN launched an attack, led by tanks, against Firebase Pedro southwest of Quảng Trị.
 The PAVN tanks had outrun their infantry support and 9 tanks were lost in a minefield around Pedro.
 An armored task force of eight M48s and 12 M113s from the ARVN 20th Tank Regiment were despatched from Ái Tử to support the Marines at Pedro.
 At the same time a flight of RVNAF A-1 Skyraiders arrived overhead and destroyed five tanks.
 When the ARVN armor arrived they destroyed five T-54s for no losses and drove one captured Type 59 tank back to Ái Tử.
 On 10 and 11 April further PAVN attacks on Pedro were repulsed at a cost of over 200 PAVN estimated killed.

 On 18 April the PAVN 308th Division attacking from the southwest attempted to outflank Đông Hà but were repulsed.

 On 28 April the commander of the 20th Tank Regiment withdrew from Đông Hà to deal with a PAVN force threatening Ái Tử, seeing the tanks leaving the soldiers of the 57th Regiment panicked and abandoned their positions leading to the collapse of the ARVN defensive line.
 The VNMC 7th Battalion was sent to Ái Tử to help defend the base.

 At 02:00 on 29 April the PAVN attacked the ARVN positions north and south of the base and the ARVN defenses began to crumble, by midday on 30 April Giai ordered a withdrawal from Ái Tử to a defensive line along the south of the Thạch Hãn River and the withdrawal was completed late that day.

 Quảng Trị

 On 1 May Giai decided that any further defense of the city was pointless and that the ARVN should withdraw to a defensive line along the Mỹ Chánh River.
 As the 3rd Division headquarters departed the city in an armored convoy, the U.S. advisors remained in the Quảng Trị Citadel, however the command element finding Highway 1 blocked by refugees and PAVN ambushes soon returned to the Citadel and requested helicopter evacuation.
 By late afternoon USAF helicopters from the 37th Aerospace Rescue and Recovery Squadron and Army helicopters evacuated all remaining forces in the Citadel.
 By 2 May all of Quảng Trị Province had fallen to the PAVN and they were threatening Huế.
-Approximately 2,000 South Vietnamese civilian refugees were killed in the indiscriminate PAVN Shelling of Highway 1.
+Approximately 2,000 South Vietnamese soldiers and civilian refugees were killed in the indiscriminate PAVN Shelling of Highway 1.